April 26 - May 1, 2020

-(2) Janet Klein Scholarship - by application, amount varies.
+(3) Janet Klein Scholarship - by application, amount varies.
 How to apply - email email@example.com for requirements

 Payment plans are available.
-For a payment plan, please email your registration information to Rita@focusing.org.
+For a payment plan, please call our office at 845-480-5111 or email Rita@focusing.org to register.

 Cancellation Policy - for cancellations received before March 26, 2020 - $150 cancellation fee.
 After March 26, no refund is available except in the case of unavoidable emergency.